 18. Categorize clothes by day

-Most people sort their clothes by types of clothing.
-Jeans at the bottom, jackets and sweaters above, T-shirts on top and then underwear wherever there is space left.
-However, this is a sure fire way of messing up your bag from your first day on holiday.
+Most people sort their clothes by type of clothing.
+Jeans at the bottom, jackets and sweaters above, T-shirts on top, and then underwear wherever there is space left.
+However, this is a sure-fire way of messing up your bag from your first day on holiday.
 Before you know it, you’re left with a messy pile of clothes in your suitcase and you still can’t find that top.
 Try this: pack your clothes in individual plastic bags by day.
 This way you’ll always have your next outfit within reach.

-19. Add a change of clothes in your carry-on
+19. Add a change of clothes to your carry-on

 We all hate when it happens, but it happens: your checked-in luggage got lost on the way and won’t be arriving until the next day.
 Instead of staying in your travel clothes or spending money on buying new ones, make sure you pack some in your carry-on.
-So if worse comes to worse, you have a back-up plan.
+So if worse comes to worst, you have a backup plan.